Wylhelm/qa-ai-super/user_guide.md

 ## Uploading Files
 1. Click the "Upload Document" button.
-2. Select a file (supported formats: DOC, DOCX, PDF, TXT, PNG, JPG, JPEG).
+2. Select one or more files (supported formats: DOCX, PDF, TXT, PNG, JPG, JPEG).
-3. The application will analyze the file and extract relevant information.
+3. The application will analyze the file(s) and extract relevant information.
 4. Extracted information will be automatically added to the criteria text area.
-5. If any errors occur during file analysis, you'll see a warning message with details.
+5. Uploaded files will be listed below the upload button.

 ## Customizing Prompts and Context Window
-1. Click the "Edit System Prompt" button to edit the system prompt used for scenario generation.
+1. Click the "Edit System Prompt" button to modify the system instructions for the AI.
-2. Click the "Edit Scenario Prompt" button to customize the scenario prompt template for generation.
+2. Click the "Edit Scenario Prompt" button to customize the template for scenario generation.
 3. Click the "Edit Context Window" button to select the context window size (4096 or 8192 tokens).

 ## Generating a Test Scenario
-1. After entering criteria and uploading files, click the "Generate Scenario" button.
+1. After entering criteria and/or uploading files, click the "Generate Scenario" button.
-2. The application will process your input using a local LLM server and generate a test scenario.
+2. The application will process your input using the local LLM server to generate a test scenario.
 3. The generated scenario will appear in real-time in the large text area on the right side of the page.
 4. You can stop the generation at any time by clicking the "Stop Generation" button.
 5. The scenario will be automatically saved to the database and appear in the scenario history.
+6. Inference statistics will be displayed below the generated scenario.

 ## Exporting Scenarios
-1. After a scenario is generated, the "Export Scenario" button will turn green.
+1. After a scenario is generated, the "Export Scenario" button will become enabled.
 2. Click the "Export Scenario" button to download the generated scenario as a text file.

 ## Viewing Scenario History